bahmutov/cypress-workshop-basics/slides/02-adding-items/PITCHME.md

 +++

-## ⚠️ Todo items
+## ⚠️ Warning

-**Note:** the tests we are about to write are NOT resetting the previously added Todo items.
+The tests we are about to write are NOT resetting the previously added Todo items.
 Delete the Todo items before each test manually.

 We will reset the previously saved Todo items in section "4 Reset State".

-+++
+---

+## Todo: Make this test work

 ```js
 it.only('adds two items', () => {